Talzen/webapps-bower-bootstrap/README.md

 eXelate webapps team twitter bootstrap bower component

-the component contains:
+the component contains the javascript part of bootstrap 3.1.1

-bootstrap-dropdown.js v2.3.1

-bootstrap-popover.js v2.2.1

-bootstrap-tooltip.js v2.3.1